![]() |

 The environmental review, consultation, and other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by DOT&PF pursuant to 23 U.S.C.
 327 and a Memorandum of Understanding dated April 13, 2023, and executed by FHWA and DOT&PF.

-It is the policy of the Department of Transportation and Public Facilities (DOT&PF) that no person shall be excluded from participation in or be denied benefits of any and all programs or activities we provide based on race, religion, gender, age, marital status, ability, or national origin, regardless of the funding source including Federal Transit Administration, Federal Aviation Administration, Federal Highway Administration and State of Alaska Funds.
-To file a complaint, go to: dot.alaska.gov/cvlrts/titlevi.shtml
+It is the policy of the Alaska Department of Transportation and Public Facilities DOT&PF that no one shall be subject to discrimination on the basis of race, color, national origin, sex, age, or disability, regardless of the funding source, including Federal Transit Administration, Federal Aviation Administration, Federal Highway Administration, Federal Motor Carrier Safety Administration, and State of Alaska funds.
+Title VI Nondiscrimination Policy: https://dot.alaska.gov/tvi_statement.shtml.
+To file a complaint, visit https://dot.alaska.gov/cvlrts/titlevi.shtml.